l7mp/learning-go/99-labs/02-webapps/README.md

 First we create a new Go module.
 This is not strictly necessary for building and running Go programs locally, but unavoidable if we want to later package them up into a container.

 First, go to the root of this repo and initialize a new Go project under `99-labs/code/helloworld`.
 We will work in this directory throughout this lab.
+The directory contains some code (mostly tests) we prepared for you to simplify your work so do not remove anything you find there.

 ``` sh
 cd 99-labs/code/helloworld